sealvault/sealvault/website/src/dev-docs/rust.md

 global Tokio runtime.
-2. Since we have an async runtime anyway for our dependencies, if there is a function that we want to call multiple times concurrently during one FFI call (eg. to fetch multiple images), then we write that function as async, spawn instances of it on the async runtime and then block on the joined futures.
+2. Since we have an async runtime anyway for our dependencies, if there is a function that we want to call multiple times concurrently during one FFI call (e.g. to fetch multiple images), then we write that function as async, spawn instances of it on the async runtime and then block on the joined futures.
 3. While initially the in-page provider was implemented with the blocking approach, we discovered that it's surprisingly difficult to get a fixed-sized